juju/docs/src/en/config-gce.md

 existing environments.yaml and just need to add a section.
 E.g.
 `juju generate-config --show`.
 You can then copy and paste the needed section.

-The generic configuration section generated for Windows Azure will look something like this:
+The generic configuration section generated for GCE will look something like this:

 ```